epimorphics/elda/docs/E1.3.18-SNAPSHOT/reference.md

     returns no item (because the requested item has none of the required properties) Elda will generate a 404 response rather than displaying an empty item endpoint page.
-If the variable \_exceptionIfEmpty does not have the value "`yes`", then the empty page is displayed.
+If the variable \_exceptionIfEmpty does not have the (default) value "`yes`", then a Not Found result is returned according to \_passOnIfEmpty.

+-   \_passOnIfEmpty: when a Not Found result is returned, if this variable has the value "`yes`" then the Not Found is passed on to the servlet container where the request may be handed on to different handlers.
+Otherwise an immediate 404 status response is generated.

 Wildcard '\*' in view property chains {#wildcard-properties}
 -------------------------------------